mdbergmann/knx-conn/README.md

 Temperature outside: 6.5
 ```

+`fcompleted` is non-blocking and sets up a completion handler function that is called when the future is resolved. `result` is then populated and the handler form is called, which here just prints the received value.

 ### Write requests

 It is also possible to send write requests to GAs in order to change state/values.
 I.e. to toggle a light or so.
-This can be done like so:
+This can be done with:

 ```lisp
 (write-value "0/0/4" 'dpt:dpt-1.001 t)
 ```

-The `T` here means 'switch on' the light. `NIL` would switch it off.
+The last argument `T` here means 'switch on' the light. `NIL` would switch it off.
 Again `write-value` returns `future`.

 ```